GoGoSoSlow/anchor-uploader/README.md

 This uses puppeteer with a headless chrome module to upload to Anchor.
 WIP, and may be abandoned.

-Currently it uploads all of the files in the mounted folder in the order that readdirSync supplies them(alphabetic, at least when running this on WSL2).
-It will probably freak out if there is anything besides audio files in the folder, including subdirectories.
+Currently it uploads all of the files in the mounted folder in the order in alphabetic order, and uses the filename as the title and description, removing text subject to a regex stored in an environment variable.
+It will probably fail if there is anything besides audio files in the folder, including subdirectories.

 ## How can I use it?